duowuyms/MANSY_ImmersiveVideoStreaming/README.md

 ## Folder Content
 - `dataset_preprocess`: This folder contains scripts for preprocessing datasets, such as extracting and simplifying viewport files, extracting video chunk information.
 - `viewport_prediction`: This folder contains codes for immsersive video viewport prediction.
-- `bitrate_selection`: This folder contains codes for immsersive bitrate selection.
+- `bitrate_selection`: This folder contains codes for immsersive video bitrate selection.
 - `datasets`: This folder contains datasets.
 - `models`: This folder contains model checkpoints saved during training.
 Examples are provided in this folder to better understand the file structure.
 - `results`: This folder contains training/testing results files.
 Examples are provided in this folder to better understand the file structure.